Akiwacky/Over-Sampling-Metrics-Evaluation-/README.md

-# Over-Sampling-Metrics-Evaluation-
-Over-Sampling Analysis with Classification Metrics Evaluation
+# Over-Sampling Analysis with Classification Metrics Evaluation

-## Analysis of over sampling when evaluating Logistic Regression with the following metrics
+### Analysis of over sampling when evaluating Logistic Regression with the following metrics

 * Confusion Matrix
 * ROC and AUC Curve